 I’ve had a few messages asking me if I’m ok and what’s the status here regarding the protests against the President of the country.
 Violence in the capital has been pretty bad.
 Monday, there was a nation wide call for protests against the delay of the elections that are supposed to happen in October.
 They will not take place at this point.

 We decided to play it by ear that morning.
-I saw on facebook tires were already burning in one of the neighborhoods here (not close to me), so by the time we would usually leave for the center, Camille decided Kelly and I would stay home.
-So we went home, packed our “go-bags” just in case we needed to evacuate (one change of clothes, passport, some cash, toothbrush/paste… necessities only; light, easy to carry or to run with) and worked from home.
+I saw on facebook tires were already burning in one of the neighborhoods here (not close to me), so by the time we would usually leave for the center, Camille decided we would stay home.
+So I went home, packed my “go-bag” just in case I needed to evacuate (one change of clothes, passport, some cash, toothbrush/paste… necessities only; light, easy to carry or to run with) and worked from home.
 Rumors were spreading that protests against the governor were expected and that the roads in our neighborhood would be blocked.
-Since we live across the street from the governors compound, I was keeping an eye out.
+Since I live across the street from the governors compound, I was keeping an eye out.